mrbende/RNAprep/README.md

   * RSEM was used to quantify expression and can be cloned from this [git repo](https://github.com/deweylab/RSEM).

 NOTE: If you plan to append the sample of RNAseq data to an existing matrix of samples, [GEMprep](https://github.com/SystemsGenetics/GEMprep) offers an easy method of performing quantile normalization.

+## Process
+This process was developed using Clemson University's Palmetto Cluster, which utilizes Portable Batch Scheduling system (PBS) to manage job submission.
+Most commands were wrapped into independent scripts that specify resource allocation and the exact command line parameters.
+For information regarding these specifics, please refer to the shell executables.